zkj201607295/CNN-GNN/README.md

 ### Running the code

 ## Node classification on real-world datasets (./NodeClassification)
-We evaluate the performance of GraInc against the competitors on 9 real-world datasets.
+We evaluate the performance of GraInc against the competitors on 9 real-world datasets.(Cora, Citeseer, PubMed, Computers, Photo, Actor, Texas, Cornell, OGBN-Arxiv)

 ### Datasets
 We provide the datasets in the folder './NodeClassification/data' and you can run the code directly, or you can choose not to download the datasets('./NodeClassification/data') here.
 The code will automatically build the datasets through the data loader of Pytorch Geometric.